 Protests erupted again the following month, and have now coalesced around demands for accountability for the disappearance of an estimated $3.8 billion from the PetroCaribe fund, which holds revenue from a low-interest fuel loan program from Venezuela intended to finance socioeconomic development in Haiti.
 Official investigations have implicated much of Haiti’s political class, including numerous high-level officials throughout recent administrations, in the corruption scandal.
 In November 2017, the Haitian Senate’s Special Commission of Investigation released a 650-page report that identified 15 former ministers and top officials suspected of corruption and misappropriation of the public funds, resulting in the loss of $1.7 billion.
 From May 2011 to January 2016, President Moïse’s predecessor and patron Michel Martelly allegedly spent about $1.256 billion of the $1.7 billion (74% of all the money the Haitian government took over a decade from the PetroCaribe Fund) to finance projects that were either not finished or never started.
 President Moïse is also personally implicated, accused of overbilling the government on a $100,000 contract to install solar lamps back in 2013.

-The implication of so many high-level officials in and close to this government has thwarted accountability at every level of government, even within theoretically autonomous agencies.
+The implication of so many high-level officials in and close to this government has thwarted accountability at every level of government, even within supposedly autonomous agencies.
 At the legislative level, the Senate obstructed investigations by blocking a vote on the Commission report for four months.
 Senators with the majority party then passed a resolution condemning the report as politically motivated in a clandestine session convened after opposition senators had left the building.
 In a move described as “exposing the cowardice of the Senate”, the resolution referred the dossier to the Cour Superieur des Comptes et du Contentieux Administratif (CSCCA), a governmental body that had already signed off on the contracts in questions at the time they were awarded.
 The CSCCA did issue an audit report in January 2019 that appears to be a serious attempt to advance the investigation.
 The report demonstrated that many state entities are delaying or denying the cooperation that the CSCCA needs to complete its work.
-Because of this, the CSCCA only addressed projects where it had enough information, and plans to issue a follow-up report in April 2019.
+Because of this, the CSCCA only addressed projects where it had enough information.
+In April 2019, the CSCCA announced that a follow-up report was further delayed due to inadequate resources to complete the investigation.
 At the executive level, President Moïse unlawfully fired the director of UCREF, the financial crimes unit that produced an investigative report during the 2016 elections implicating President Moïse in money laundering, and replaced him with an “interim” director more favorable to Moïse.
 The new Parliament composed of President Moïse’s allies then passed a law that granted the executive de facto control over the entity, greatly undermining its independence.
 Finally, at the judicial level, criminal prosecutions have been slow to advance.
-As of October 2018, private citizens have filed over 60 complaints in court, which are now being heard by an investigative judge assigned to the matter.
+As of October 2018, private citizens had filed over 60 complaints in court, which are now before an investigative judge assigned to the matter.
 According to a March 26, 2019 statement from civil society group Fondasyon Je Klere, the judge ordered the freezing of bank accounts associated with some of the individuals and companies implicated in the scandal, including Haiti’s former Prime Minister Laurent Lamothe and several former ministers.
 But no officials have been held criminally accountable for wrongdoing related to PetroCaribe to date.